 Local organizations in Cleveland County are joining together to make a difference in their community.
-The Partnership for Community Prosperity project – jointly created by Cleveland County Schools, Cleveland County Government, and Partners Behavioral Health Management – is a long-term health improvement initiative addressing social factors impacting community health in the county.
+The Partnership for Community Prosperity project – jointly created by Cleveland County Schools, Cleveland County Government, and Partners Health Management – is a long-term health improvement initiative addressing social factors impacting community health in the county.

 “Partners believes strongly in our mission to improve lives and strengthen communities,” said Rhett Melton, Chief Executive Officer for Partners.
 “There are no better opportunities to achieve this than by creating a community-based program focused on solving the core problems impacting health in a community like Cleveland County.”